 Say, for instance, that you're illustrating "Golidlocks and the Three Bears."
 You might look up pictures of bears and use them as a reference to draw the bears in the story.
 You might even need to find a picture of a bear sleeping and stretching and scratching his back on a tree so that you can figure out how to draw your bears in these positions.
 Cool, huh?

-This knowledge has given me a great sense of relief.
+This knowledge has given me a great sense of relief and freedom.
 It's okay not to know how to draw All The Things.
 Thank goodness!!

 Lots of love,